Overview

 - At the top is the timeline where each bar is numbered.

-Each column of the sequencer represents exactly 1 Bar of music, and each row represent a Track.
-A track is always part of a Channel and will display the color of its parent channel.
+Each column of the sequencer represents exactly 1 Bar of music, and each row represents a Track.
+A track is always part of a Channel, and will display the color of its parent channel.
 A channel may have zero or more tracks.

-Visually all tracks of a channel are the same color and the first track of a channel will have a little icon next to its names, allowing you to mute/solo it.
+Visually, all tracks of a channel are the same color, and the first track of a channel will have a little icon next to its name, allowing you to mute/solo it.

 There are 2 types of tracks: